 In the months since Jozefow many had become numb, indifferent, and in some cases eager killers; others limited their participation in the killing process, refraining when they could do so without great cost or inconvenience.
-Only a minority of nonconformists managed to preserve a beleaguered sphere of moral autonomy that embodied them to employ patters of behavior and strategems of envaion that kept them from becoming killers at all. (p.
+Only a minority of nonconformists managed to preserve a beleaguered sphere of moral autonomy that embodied them to employ patterns of behavior and stratagems of invasion that kept them from becoming killers at all. (p.
 127)

 So, even the horrible in us can persevere.
 Which for me raises the question of if there is inherent evil in us.
-In the book, Ervin Staub raises this notion of how evil that comes from ordinary thinking and is acted upon by ordinary people is the norm and not the exception, meaning that acting in an evil manner is not “special” to us and that each one of us is capable of it (p.
+In the book, Ervin Staub raises this notion of how evil that comes from ordinary thinking and is acted upon by ordinary people is the norm and not the exception.
+Meaning that acting in an evil manner is not “special” to us and that each one of us is capable of it (p.
 167).
-Zygmunt Bauman, on the other hand, proposes the notion that man adapts to the role provided by the society he or she is in (167).
-The soldiers in the reserve police battalion 101 needed to be killers and so, they became killers.
+Zygmunt Bauman, on the other hand, proposes the notion that man adapts to the role provided by the society he or she is in (p.
+167).
+The soldiers in the Reserve Police Battalion 101 needed to be killers, and so they became killers.

-For me, I tend to believe them both.
-I do not think that man is inherently good or evil but is capable of it and does have both of these aspects in them.
-However, for the most part, man is adaptable and he or she adapts to their environment.
-This brings up the importance of individual thinking or at the very least, individual principles and limits.
+For me, I believe them both.
+I do not think that man is inherently good or evil, but is capable of it and has both aspects in them.
+However, mostly, man is adaptable and he or she adapts to their environment.
+This brings up the importance of individual thinking, or at the very least, individual principles and limits.
 For, by following the group and falling into the herd mentality, one is likely to act in a manner that is despicable if that is what the herd demands.

 Such standards are what I aim at.
-At the moment I am far away from them.
-It is a vulnerable thing to understand how easily man, including myself, is able to follow the instructions of the herd without acting upon his or her own individual thoughts.
-This text brings forth the understanding of this vulnerable position and I am glad I can think and act in the correct manner now instead of being forced into the boots of those German civilians and having to adapt to the reality of their situation.
+At the moment, I am far away from them.
+It is a vulnerable thing to understand how easily man, including myself, can follow the instructions of the herd without acting upon his or her own individual thoughts.
+This text brings forth the understanding of this vulnerable position and I am glad I can think and act in the correct manner now instead of being forced into the shoes of those German civilians.
 Ultimately, what this text does is that it shows the senseless killing of so many innocent human beings and serves as a reminder of the potential of both good or evil that is embedded in each one of us.

-Lastly, in case anyone who reads this is under the impression that by trying to understand the Nazi soldiers, I or the text in any way try to justify their actions, I would like to finish with Christopher Browning’s statement on this topic and as well the words of the French Jewish historian Marc Bloch.
+Last, in case anyone who reads this thinks by trying to understand the Nazi soldiers, I or the text try to justify their actions, I would like to finish with Christopher Browning’s statement on this topic and as well the words of the French Jewish historian Marc Bloch.